 Now, there are many take profit strategies take can be applied here.
 We encourage everyone to experiment with different take profit strategies.

-Note** the above was an example of a BUY trade using the Bullish Gartley harmonic pattern trading strategy.
+*Note: Above was an example of a BUY trade using the Bullish Gartley harmonic pattern trading strategy.
 Use the same rules for a SELL trade.
 In the figure below you can see an actual SELL trade example.

 Conclusion - Harmonic Trading Patterns

-The gartley pattern occurs very frequently and if you want to take advantage of this powerful pattern you can follow the rules of the Gartley Harmonic pattern trading strategy.
+The Gartley pattern occurs very frequently and if you want to take advantage of this powerful pattern you can follow the rules of the Gartley Harmonic pattern trading strategy.

 Please leave a comment below if you have any questions about this strategy!